Tania, the Woman Che Guevara Loved

-Tania, the Woman Che Guevara Loved is the English translation of a book by José Antonio Friedl Zapata, about Haydée Tamara Bunke Bider (November 19, 1937 - August 31, 1967), better known as Tania or Tania the Guerrilla, who was a communist revolutionary and spy who played a prominent role in the Cuban government after the Cuban Revolution and in various Latin American revolutionary movements.
+Tania, the Woman Che Guevara Loved is the English translation of a book by José Antonio Friedl Zapata, about Tamara Bunke (November 19, 1937 - August 31, 1967), better known as Tania or Tania the Guerrilla, who was a communist revolutionary and spy who played a prominent role in the Cuban government after the Cuban Revolution and in various Latin American revolutionary movements.
 She was the only woman to fight alongside Bolivian Marxist rebels under the command of Che Guevara.